JeffreyStocker/ArsMagicaDiscordBot/README.md

 # ArsMagicaDiscordBot
 Ars Magica Discord Bot that returns a dice roll

+## Install
+1. Install node.js
+2. clone repository, either by downloading it, or using git clone
+3. from inside directory where the program is, run command "npm install" and wait until complete
+4. add your discord token to .env.
+There is an example in .env-template
+5. then run command "npm start"

 ## Commands
 All commands are need a commands symbol and then preceeded by the command.
 The default is #;
 example: